rajivshah3/iri-for-aws/README.md

-# iri-for-aws
+# IRI on AWS
-A beginner guide to running an IOTA Headless Node on Amazon Web Services
+A beginner guide to running an IOTA Headless Node on the Amazon Web Services Free Tier (https://aws.amazon.com/free/) Please read the disclaimer before proceeding.